-David Gissen is an author of books, essays, exhibitions and experimental writings and projects about environments, landscapes, cities, and buildings from our time and the historical past.
+David Gissen is the author of books, essays, exhibitions and experimental writings and projects about environments, landscapes, cities, and buildings from our time and the historical past.

 David is an associate professor at the California College of the Arts, visiting professor at Columbia University’s Graduate School of Architecture, Planning and Preservation and the Massachusetts Institute of Technology, History Theory Criticism program (2015), and a visiting critic at numerous schools in the United States and Europe where he lectures and teaches in the areas of architecture, urban, and landscape history-theory, writing and design.
 At CCA, he co-directs the Experimental History Project and the MAAD HTX degree.

 David is the author of the book Subnature: Architecture’s Other Environments – a historical and contemporary examination of complex responses by architects and urbanists to industrial pollution, urbanization, and natural and man-made disasters.
 The idea of subnature developed in this book continues to be explored in the fields of architecture, urban design, disability studies, and even food studies.

 David’s most recent book – Manhattan Atmospheres: Architecture, the Interior Environment, and Urban Crisis – examines the environments created within monumental buildings in New York City from the late 1960s to early 1980s as it negotiated environmental risk and the city’s post-war ascendancy.
 The book was the subject of a talk at the Canadian Centre for Architecture.

 He is also the editor of several other book-length works including the “Territory” issue of AD (Architecture Design) Magazine.